phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/ps.md

 # ps

 `ps` is a `psh` applet that displays a snapshot of processes and threads in the system.
-For an updating view or column names please refer to [top](top.md) appplet.
+For an updating view or column names please refer to [top](top.md) applet.

 ---
 When running `ps` with `-h` parameter the help message is displayed as follows: